The Clear Edge

 • Created a quarterly check-in calendar for all active clients

-• Built a check-in template with specific questions about satisfaction, needs, and concerns
+• Built a check-in template with specific questions on satisfaction, needs, and concerns

 • Automated calendar reminders 1 week before each check-in